 Growing robot design and application

 Growing robots (or vine robots) that achieve locomotion by extending from their tip, are inherently compliant and can safely navigate through constrained environments that prove challenging for traditional robots.
-However, there remain many challenges with functionalizing these robots, including integrating a working channel, creating steering mechanisms, and miniaturization.
+However, there remain many challenges with functionalizing these robots, including integrating a working channel, creating steering mechanisms, enabling retraction, and miniaturization

 Recent relevant papers: